International Crimes Tribunal (Bangladesh): Formation of the tribunal

 The amendments provided that a political party that had worked against the liberation of Bangladesh could be tried on the same charges as individuals.
 They also authorised the government to file appeals with the Appellate Division if the tribunal ruled for acquittal for a suspect.
 The International Bar Association has stated that the "1973 Legislation, together with the 2009 amending text, provides a system which is broadly compatible with current international standards."

 On 25 March 2010, the government announced the formation of the following: a three-member judges' tribunal, a seven-member investigation agency, and a twelve-member prosecution team to hold the trials according to the ICT Act of 1973.
 This landmark announcement was made on the 39th anniversary of the Operation Searchlight massacre by the Pakistan Army on 25 March 1971.

 The three judges appointed were Mohammed Nizamul Huq as chairman, with A.T.M.
 Fazle Kabir and A.K.M.
 Zahir Ahmed.

 Persons appointed to the investigative agency to assist state prosecutors were Abdul Matin, Abdur Rahim, Kutubur Rahman, ASM Shamsul Arefin, Mir Shahidul Islam, Nurul Islam and M. Abdur Razzak Khan.

 Golam Arif Tipu was named as Chief Prosecutor.
 The others are A.K.M.
 Saiful Islam, Syed Rezaur Rahman, Golam Hasnayen, Rana Das Gupta, Zahirul Huq, Nurul Islam Sujan, Syed Haider Ali, Khandaker Abdul Mannan, Mosharraf Hossain Kajal, Zead Al-Malum, Sanjida Khanom, and Sultan Mahmud Semon.

 Indictments

 The first nearly dozen men indicted include nine leaders of Jamaat-e-Islami, the largest Islamist party in the nation, which was opposed to independence in 1971: Ghulam Azam, in 1971 chief of the erstwhile East Pakistan unit of the party; incumbent chief Matiur Rahman Nizami; deputy Delwar Hossain Sayeedi; secretary general Ali Ahsan Mohammad Mojahid; assistant secretaries general Muhammad Kamaruzzaman and Abdul Quader Molla; media doyen Mir Kashem Ali, who heads the pro-Jamaat Diganta Media Corporation; Miah Golam Parwar; and Abul Kalam Azad, an Islamic cleric formerly associated with the party.

-Two leaders of the opposition Bangladesh National Party were also indicted: former government ministers Salahuddin Quader Chowdhury and Abdul Alim.
+Two leaders of the opposition Bangladesh Nationalist Party were also indicted: former government ministers Salahuddin Quader Chowdhury and Abdul Alim.